bioinformatics-xu/AutoBorutaRF/README.md

 mut.csv
 (mut.csv contains the gene mutation feature matrix, with rows representing samples and columns representing genes.
 The elements in the gene mutation feature matrix are binary-valued, "1" for mutation and "0" for wild type.)

+#### Notice: Class.csv is the label file, and it is mandatory for input; rna.csv, cnv.csv, and mut.csv are the feature files, and they are optional, users could input one, two, or all of them.
+In addition, the rna feature is the recommended explanatory feature for drug response prediction.

 #### Output files:
 predictor.csv
 (predictor.csv contains the selected features, with rows representing drugs.
 The first element in every row is the drug name, the rest are selected features of the drug.)